Tract Guide: Highland Oaks (Pleasanton homes, 1965)

 These weren’t just homes—they were gateways to postwar prosperity and the suburban ideal that was rapidly transforming the Tri-Valley region.

-At the heart of Highland Oaks was its defining feature: a private recreation center and swim club reserved exclusively for residents.
-Unlike the typical neighborhood pool-and-cabana model, the Highland Oaks Swim Club spanned two acres and featured:
+At the heart of Highland Oaks is its defining feature: a private recreation center and swim club reserved exclusively for residents, and maintained by the homeowners association.
+Unlike the typical neighborhood pool-and-cabana model, the Highland Oaks Swim Club spans two acres and features:

 • A 13,000 sq. ft. deck area